 The 1850 Compromise dealt with other festering issues besides western expansion.
 Abolitionists and Europeans would now be spared the indignity of witnessing human auctions near the Capitol steps as the slave trade, but not the practice, was abolished in the District of Columbia.
 And the deal promised Southerners ramped up enforcement of the 1793 Fugitive Slave Act in the North, per their constitutional rights, and in California, where some illegal slavery persisted (Spanish settlers had enslaved Indigenous Americans there on missions earlier, Wiki).
 The Fugitive Slave Act legitimized bounty hunting and anyone could be deputized to capture escaped slaves.
 The country had stepped back from the brink of war and abolitionists were marginalized as having nearly caused the war.

 The Compromise of 1850 is a good demonstration, though, of how different reality can appear as it’s unfolding into the future versus what historians see looking back with perspective.
 Fourth of July-like celebrations rang out across America as it seemed the promising young country had now solved its most vexing issue by compromising on western slavery.
 Civil War had seemed a real possibility, but that worst-case scenario was averted once and for all through legislative compromise.
 Alas, sleeping dogs did not lie and the settlement didn’t last.
 There were unforeseen flies in the ointment.
-If anything, the Compromise of 1850 bought time for the Union as they gained in material resources, immigrants (potential workers, farmers, and soldiers), and moral arguments in the decade leading up to war.
+If anything, the Compromise of 1850 bought time for the Union as they gained material resources, immigrants (potential workers, farmers, and soldiers), and moral arguments in the decade leading up to war.
 The stepped-up enforcement on runaway slaves seemed at the time to favor the South, but the new Fugitive Slave Act (1850) wound up awakening otherwise apathetic Northerners to bounty hunting, one of slavery’s seedier aspects.
 Free sovereignty only worked well in New Mexico-Arizona because there weren’t many settlers there.
 That gave politicians the false impression it could work well anywhere, including the new Kansas Territory.

 Bleeding Kansas

 In retrospect, you could say the fiasco surrounding Kansas’ admission to the U.S. four years later was an opening salvo of the Civil War.
 Proportionally, the level of violence in Bleeding Kansas and neighboring western Missouri rivaled that of the upcoming war.
 The story starts with the ambitions of Illinois Senator Stephen Douglas, the “Little Giant,” whose main goal was to connect his home state to the mushrooming California population via a transcontinental railroad.
 Given how disruptive Native Americans could be toward railroad construction, Douglas thought the best prospect for getting tracks built across the Plains was to territorialize the region stretching from present-day Kansas north to present-day Montana, then known as Kansas & Nebraska.
 Instead of thinking through the slave debate implications of the acquisition, Douglas dreamed only about the sleepy village on the southwestern corner of Lake Michigan called Chicago and how it would soon grow into a bustling railroad hub.
 Remember the 36°30′ Line?
 At the behest of Secretary of War Jefferson Davis (future president of the Confederacy), President Franklin Pierce repealed the old Missouri Compromise and Douglas supported repeal as a way to win Southern votes.
 Pierce argued that the Founders had believed “free white men” should rule over “the subject races…Indian and African.”
-Free sovereignty had worked in the New Mexico Territory had it not?
+Free sovereignty had worked in the New Mexico Territory, had it not?
 And it was undeniably democratic to have settlers hammer out their own issues; no one could argue with that.
 Consequently, they tacked free sovereignty onto the Kansas-Nebraska Act of 1854 that territorialized the final piece of the Lower 48 U.S. jigsaw puzzle.

 But Kansas was four years later than New Mexico and closer to eastern populations.
 Instead of settlers who might have incidentally differed assembling to have a constructive civic debate, partisans from both sides flooded in to fight out the slavery issue.
 Southern Border Ruffians (aka bushwhackers) mainly from nearby Missouri, burnt Free Soil Jayhawker towns like Lawrence and “Right-to-Riser” colonies.
 Jayhawkers were also known as “Red Legs” because of their signature pants, as depicted in Sergio Leone’s spaghetti Western The Good, the Bad, and the Ugly (1966).
 Jayhawkers derived their name from Founding Father John Jay, an early abolitionist and Christian Nationalist.
 In the tellingly-named Squatter Sovereign, one bushwhacker op-ed writer proclaimed that slaveholders would not be deterred, “though our rivers should be covered with the blood of their victims and the carcasses of abolitionists should be so numerous in the territory as to breed sickness and death.”
 Missouri Senator David Atchinson encouraged bayonet-wielding Border Ruffians to stuff ballot boxes across the Kansas border, promising that “If we win, we can carry slavery to the Pacific Ocean.”